Statistical matching and subclassification with a continuous dose: characterization, algorithm, and application to a health outcomes study: Simulation studies I: non-bipartite matching as a preprocessing step to remove bias in parametric causal inference with a continuous treatment dose

 Our simulation studies in this section can be compactly represented as a $2 \times 2 \times 2 \times 3 \times 2 \times 4$ factorial study with the following factors:

-\begin{description} \item \textbf{Factor 1:} treatment effect estimator: $\widehat{\beta}_{\text{reg}}$ and $\widehat{\beta}_{\text{reg, match}}$. \item \textbf{Factor 2:} dimension of covariates, $d$: $5$ and $10$. \item \textbf{Factor 3:} sample size, $n$: $500$ and $2000$. \item \textbf{Factor 4:} treatment dose model: a multi-level treatment $Z \sim \text{Uniform}\{-2, -1, 0, 1, 2\}$; two continuous treatments $Z \sim \text{Uniform}[1 - \sqrt{3}, 1 + \sqrt{3}]$ and $Z \sim \text{Exponential}(1)$ so that the continuous treatment Z has mean $1$ and variance $1$. \item \textbf{Factor 5:} observed covariates distribution: $\boldsymbol X \sim \text{Multivariate Normal}\left(\boldsymbol\mu, \boldsymbol \Sigma\right)$, with $\boldsymbol \mu = (cZ, 0, \cdots, 0)^{\text{T}}$ and $\boldsymbol\Sigma = \bigl( \begin{smallmatrix} 2^2 & 0\\ 0 & \boldsymbol I_{d-1}\end{smallmatrix}\bigr)$ with $c = -2$ and $2$. \item \textbf{Factor 6:} response model: $Y \mid \boldsymbol X, Z \sim \text{Normal}\left(\mathbbm{1}\left\{\exp\{aX_1 + bX_2\} \leq 100\right\} + \beta Z + 1, 1\right)$ with $(a, b) = (-0.5, 0.5)$, $(0.5, -0.5)$, $(0.5, 0.5)$, and $(-0.5, -0.5)$, and $\beta = 1$. \end{description}
+\begin{description} \item \textbf{Factor 1:} treatment effect estimator: $\widehat{\beta}_{\text{reg}}$ and $\widehat{\beta}_{\text{reg, match}}$. \item \textbf{Factor 2:} dimension of covariates, $d$: $5$ and $10$. \item \textbf{Factor 3:} sample size, $n$: $500$ and $2000$. \item \textbf{Factor 4:} treatment dose model: a multi-level treatment $Z \sim \text{Uniform}\{-2, -1, 0, 1, 2\}$; two continuous treatments $Z \sim \text{Uniform}[1 - \sqrt{3}, 1 + \sqrt{3}]$ and $Z \sim \text{Exponential}(1)$ so that the continuous treatment Z has mean $1$ and variance $1$. \item \textbf{Factor 5:} observed covariates distribution: $\boldsymbol X \sim \text{Multivariate Normal}\left(\boldsymbol\mu, \boldsymbol \Sigma\right)$, with $\boldsymbol \mu = (cZ, 0, \dots, 0)^{\text{T}}$ and $\boldsymbol\Sigma = \bigl( \begin{smallmatrix} 4 & 0\\ 0 & \boldsymbol I_{d-1}\end{smallmatrix}\bigr)$ with $c = -2$ and $2$. \item \textbf{Factor 6:} response model: $Y \mid \boldsymbol X, Z \sim \text{Normal}\left(\mathbbm{1}\left\{\exp\{aX_1 + bX_2\} \leq 100\right\} + \beta Z + 1, 1\right)$ with $(a, b) = (-0.5, 0.5)$, $(0.5, -0.5)$, $(0.5, 0.5)$, and $(-0.5, -0.5)$, and $\beta = 1$. \end{description}

-Factor 1 defines the procedures, and Factor 2 through 6 define the data generating processes.
+Factor $1$ defines the procedures, and Factor $2$ through $6$ define the data generating processes.
+In particular, we considered three different models for a non-binary treatment, and closely followed \citet{rubin1979using} and \citet{zhang2021match2C} in specifying the data generating processes for the observed covariates $\boldsymbol X$ and the response surfaces $Y \mid \boldsymbol X, Z$; see \citet[Section 3]{rubin1979using} and \citet[Section 5.1]{zhang2021match2C} for some rationals behind these data generating processes.
+While both \citet{rubin1979using} and \citet{zhang2021match2C} considered an additive effect for a binary treatment, we considered an effect proportional to the magnitude of the treatment dose.
 Two treatment effect estimators being considered here are $\widehat{\beta}_{\text{reg}}$, the naive regression adjustment estimator, and $\widehat{\beta}_{\text{reg, match}}$, the regression adjustment estimator with a fixed effect for each matched set after non-bipartite full matching.
 We calculate the bias, standard error, and mean squared error of both estimators under each of the $96$ data generating processes defined by Factor 2 through 6.